Countershading

 What does countershading mean in penguin biology?

 Countershading is a camouflage strategy in which an animal's dorsal (back) side is dark and its ventral (belly) side is light.
 In penguins, the black back blends with the dark ocean floor when seen from above, while the white belly merges with the bright surface when seen from below.
 This dual colouring helps penguins avoid detection by both aerial predators like skuas and underwater predators like leopard seals.
-Countershading is universal across all 18 penguin species and is one of the oldest anti-predator adaptations in seabirds.
+Countershading is universal across living penguin species and is one of the oldest anti-predator adaptations in seabirds.